easttennesseecc-star/Q-Top-Dog-IDE/HONEST_COMPETITIVE_ANALYSIS.md

 ❌ **No Default AI**: Requires buying GitHub Copilot
 - Best option is $10/month add-on
 - Continue.dev alternative is weaker
-- No built-in AI assistant comparable to Q-IDE
+- No built-in AI assistant comparable to Top Dog

 ❌ **No Integrated Media**: Can't generate assets
 - Need Figma for design